 Applying for scholarships is a great way to save on your tuition bill.
 Manhattan College has a number of scholarships, grants and special programs available to help you pay for college.
 You can ask your guidance counselor for advice, and speak with an expert in our Office of Financial Aid for help finding the best scholarship for you.
 This Outside Scholarships Blog is updated frequently by our office of Financial Aid.

 You can also use a scholarship search engine like www.fastweb.com.
 This tool helps you find a scholarship based on your strengths and interests that are funded by companies and nonprofit foundations, such as AT&T and the Coca-Cola Foundation.

 Submit your FAFSA.
 It’s the key to getting grants, scholarships, work-study programs and federal student loans.
 Without filling out your FAFSA, you won’t be eligible for any of this valuable financial aid Make sure to fill out your FAFSA before the deadline, so we can determine your financial aid options.

 If you are a New York resident, filing for state aid is an option in your FAFSA application.
 State aid includes the New York State Higher Education Loan Program and the New York State Tuition Assistance Program (TAP).
 If you are interested in pursuing a STEM (science, technology, engineering, or mathematics) major, you can potentially qualify for the NYS STEM Incentive Program which provides tuition awards and scholarships.

 Get an on-campus job

 If you filed your FAFSA, you may be eligible for a work-study position on campus.
 Working on campus is a great way to gain experience to add to your resume while making money.
 There are jobs for all majors and interests.
-Visit this page to learn more about student employment.
+View student jobs that are currently available.